-The USFS manages land in the upper most portions of the watershed.
-Management practices in this area will be coordinated by the agency.
+The USFS manages land in the uppermost portions of the watershed.
+Management practices in this area will be coordinated by that agency.

 There are several additional voluntary measures that commercial forestry operators can implement to further ensure there is no water quality impairment due to harvest activities.
-These include leaving wider riparian areas over longer lengths of the stream.
-Inter-planting with confers in hardwood dominated riparian areas and stabilizing hillsides and shorelines that have been destabilized by historic forest practices.
+These include leaving wider riparian areas over longer lengths of the stream, inter-planting with conifers in hardwood dominated riparian areas and stabilizing hillsides and shorelines that have been destabilized by historic forest practices.